Brothers Grimm and the Blue Murders, 2011, The Corner (Melb)

 The illusion was shattered, but the idea was an endearing one —that you could capture that moment on stage, an atmosphere, an energy.

-A decade later, I’d moved across the country and into Melbourne’s massive music scene.
+Another decade later, and I’d moved across the country and into Melbourne’s massive music scene.
 In 2006, I took money I’d earned working on a forgettable Marvel film and bought a Nikon D50 digital SLR.
-A week later, I took this photo of Murray Floyd at a gig in the basement of The Limelight Lounge in Geelong… and was officially hooked.
+A week later, I took this photo of Murray Floyd (below) at a gig in the basement of The Limelight Lounge in Geelong, and was officially hooked.

 Austin Floyd, 2006.
 The Limelight Lounge, Geelong

-This was the era just before phone cameras were widespread (yes, I’m old) and social media had just taken off (yes, I’m THAT old).
+If timing is everything, it’s worth noting that this was before phone cameras were widespread (yes, I’m old!) and social media had just taken off (yes, I’m THAT old).
 Back then ‘building an audience’ was never the goal – I just wanted to see great music and take great shots, and was thrilled when people liked them or artists used them for promo.

 Spoonful in the front bar at The Labor in Vain, Fitzroy, circa 2008

-Those first digital cameras were clunky and terrible in low light, but I learned to work with it.
-For front bar gigs, a pool table is often moved to create a “stage,” and lighting consists of simply turning off any lights not directly above the band.
-I bought lenses that gave me the best chance in the dim conditions, and all those techniques I’d learned while roaming the school grounds as a teenager were suddenly put to good use.
+Those first digital SLR cameras were clunky and terrible in low light, and as a result I learned to work with what I had.
+For front bar gigs, a pool table is often moved to create a “stage,” and lighting consists of just turning off the lights that aren’t directly above the band.
+I bought prime lenses that gave me the best chance in the dim conditions, and all those techniques I’d learned while roaming the school grounds as a teenager were suddenly put to good use.

 A bit of a geek, I only ever shot ‘manual’ (and still do, mostly because I’m a control freak).
-I also focused by hand, which is a particularly hard-earned skill with fast lenses and wide-open apertures.
-Where the difference between sharp and blurry is a hair’s width of focus.
+I also focused by hand, which is a particularly hard-earned skill with super fast lenses and wide-open apertures – sometimes the difference between sharp and blurry is a hair’s width of focus.
 I learned tricks to predict movement and anticipate when a big moment was coming in a performance.
-Part luck, part instinct… but mostly just practice.
+Part luck, part instinct… but mostly just hours of practice.

 Wellyn, The East Brunswick Club, 2008.

-It was clear back then that there was limited space for women in the pit, which was dominated by blokes with superlong lenses.
-Whenever I had a photo pass to bigger gigs, I would brace myself for the assault – elbowed, physically shoved or simply ignored and blocked.
+It was clear back then that there was limited space for women in the photo pit, which at the time was dominated by pushy blokes with superlong lenses.
+Whenever I had a photo pass to bigger gigs, I would brace myself for the physical assault – elbowed, shoved, smacked in the side of the head, or simply ignored (so they could stand in front of me and block my shot).

-Still, there were some good photogs and many who made names for themselves with bright, sharp, but heavily edited shots.
-Sometimes I felt they caught the image but missed the moment.
-I’ve been thinking about this again recently when it comes to AI.
-That perfectly crafted story or manipulated image that feels “off”.
-Too smooth and too perfect to be real, unlike that grainy Eddie Vedder shot from 1992, with all its atmosphere and nuances.
+Still, there were some good photogs and a bunch who made names for themselves with bright, sharp, but extremely heavily edited shots.
+I felt they caught the image but missed the moment.
+It’s something I’ve been thinking about again recently when it comes to AI – when that perfectly crafted story or manipulated image that feels “off”.
+Too smooth and too perfect to be real, unlike that grainy Eddie Vedder shot on the poster from 1992, with all its atmosphere and nuances.
 Telling a whole story in a single frame.

-Things are definitely better in the pit these days with the arrival of some incredibly gracious and artful humans – a community of music lovers and camera nerds.
+Happy things are definitely better in the pit these days with the arrival of some incredibly gracious and artful humans – a community of music lovers and camera nerds.
 Importantly, there are also some incredible women doing cracking work—not just bringing their elbows to the fight but bringing their heart and art to the business of capturing musical moments.
-(Check out the work of the likes of Lucinda Goodwyn, Brittany Long, and Ruby Boland, and you’ll see what I mean.)
+(Check out work from the likes of Lucinda Goodwyn, Brittany Long, and Ruby Boland, and you’ll see what I mean.)

-So, while I’m not much help to my now grown-up baby when it comes to her algebra homework, and I find crouching in jeans a whole lot more challenging these days, I’m still pretty chuffed when I get some time in the pit.
+So, while I’m not much help to my now grown-up baby when it comes to helping with her algebra homework, and I find crouching in jeans a whole lot more challenging these days, I’m still pretty chuffed when I get a chance to spend time in the pit at a music festival.
 Anything for a chance to lean up against the stage and capture the moment, the atmosphere, the energy of live music.
+Life doesn’t get much better than that!